Use the Knowledge Base AI to help improve your Cloud Posture

 Audit

-To determine if your Azure Kubernetes Service (AKS) clusters are public or private, perform the following operations:
+To determine if your Azure Kubernetes Service (AKS) clusters are private, perform the following operations:

 Using Azure Portal